kenjasim/geranium/README.md

 ## Prerequisites
 You must have packer installed to run anything in ```generate``` command.
 This can be downloaded [from here](https://packer.io/downloads.html).

 Once packer is installed you must have 2 virtualbox ova files.
 These are preconfigured virtual machines which can be exported from VirtualBox following [these instructions](https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html).
 You must either create an attack machine (Kali was used in testing) and a target machine (a Windows 7 machine was used in testing).
-Alternativly the testing machines used can be downloaded
+Alternativly the testing machines used can be downloaded from https://www.icloud.com/iclouddrive/0ECcrVk-NVLSsMuSBXuWJajtQ#virtual-machines

 If you are using Ubuntu linux then you can install virtualbox and Packer by running
 ```